EU to propose easing checks on British trade to N. Ireland | Business

 EU to propose easing checks on British trade to N. Ireland

-The European Commission will put to Britain on Wednesday a package of measures to ease the transit of goods to Northern Ireland, while stopping short of the overhaul London is demanding of post-Brexit trading rules for the province.
+The EU executive's measures are designed to ease customs controls, such as the clearance of meat, dairy and other food products and the flow of medicines to the British province https://www.reuters.com/article/us-britain-eu-nireland-explainer-idINKBN2H21TH from the British mainland.
+The sanitary and phytosanitary (SPS) checks required for British goods destined for Northern Ireland and staying there would be dropped if proper sharing of data and labelling was introduced, Irish Foreign Minister Simon Coveney told Irish national broadcaster RTE, citing the proposals.

-The European Commission will put to Britain on Wednesday a package of measures to ease the transit of goods to Northern Ireland while stopping short of the overhaul London is demanding of post-Brexit trading rules for the province.
-The EU executive's measures are designed to ease customs controls, such as the clearance of meat, dairy, and other food products and the flow of medicines to the British province from the UK mainland.
+The European Commission will on Wednesday put to Britain a package of measures to ease the transit of goods to Northern Ireland but stop short of the overhaul London is demanding of post-Brexit trading rules for the province.
+The EU executive's measures are designed to ease customs controls, such as the clearance of meat, dairy and other food products and the flow of medicines to the British province https://www.reuters.com/article/us-britain-eu-nireland-explainer-idINKBN2H21TH from the British mainland.

+The sanitary and phytosanitary (SPS) checks required for British goods destined for Northern Ireland and staying there would be dropped if proper sharing of data and labelling was introduced, Irish Foreign Minister Simon Coveney told Irish national broadcaster RTE, citing the proposals.
+"This is about supermarket supply chains across all foodstuffs, which is the vast majority of checks required under the protocol (governing trade arrangements) and the paper (outlining the measures) will propose the removal of the vast majority of those checks," Coveney said.

+He also said the EU proposals would make it "crystal clear" that there would be no barriers to medicines coming in to Northern Ireland from the British mainland and that Brussels would in effect change EU law to solve this problem.
+Customs controls would also be significantly reduced for goods that traders can show are staying in Northern Ireland, he added.

-However, it will not open up for renegotiation of the protocol governing Northern Ireland's unique trading position, leaving Brussels and London on a potential collision course.
-Maros Sefcovic, the commission vice-president in charge of EU-UK relations, will present the plans to EU countries and members of the European Parliament on Wednesday afternoon before a news conference scheduled for 6:30 p.m.
+However, the executive Commission will not open up for renegotiation the protocol which governs Northern Ireland's unique trading position, leaving Brussels and London on a potential collision course.
+Maros Sefcovic, the Commission vice-president in charge of EU-UK relations, will present the plans to EU countries and to members of the European Parliament on Wednesday afternoon before a news conference scheduled for 6:30 p.m.
 (1630 GMT).

-The commission will also set out plans to engage more with people in Northern Ireland.
-Oliver Dowden, the co-chairman of Britain's ruling Conservative Party, said the British government would engage fully and constructively with the European Union on the proposals, adding that the steps he had read about so far were "welcome".
+The Commission will also set out plans to engage more with people in Northern Ireland.
+Oliver Dowden, the co-chairman of Britain's ruling Conservative Party, said the British government would engage fully and constructively with the EU on the proposals, adding that the steps he had read about so far were "welcome".

+"We will look at them and engage properly with them," he told Sky News, while also saying it was important there was "fundamental change" to the protocol.
+'IT TAKES TWO TO TANGO'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)